Hellenic/universal-marketcloud-storefront/README.md

 TODO Put shields here.

+## Under contruction!

 ---

 ## About

-This is an univesal eCommerce boilerplate (mostly for Marketcloud) I've put together using the following technologies:
+This is an universal eCommerce boilerplate (mostly for Marketcloud) I've put together using the following technologies:

 * [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering
 * Both client and server make calls to load data from separate API server